-Arya Samaj had launched a remarkable movement in late 19th century called “Shudhi Movement” that endeavoured to bring back the “Hindus proselytized into Christian or Muslim” again into Hindu fold after the re-conversion and sanctification.
+Arya Samaj had launched a remarkable movement in early 20th century called “Shudhi Movement” that endeavoured to bring back the “Hindus proselytized into Christian or Muslim” again into Hindu fold after the re-conversion and sanctification.

 Asserting on the importance of education, this Socioreligious Movement inaugurated numerous academic institutions in India like Dayanand Anglo Vedic (DAV) Schools for imparting modern education in Humanities and Science and to incite a national awakening amongst students.

 7. Theosophical Society: Madame H.P.
 Blavatsky and Col. H.S.
 Olcott.